Hive Mind (book)

 Hive Mind: How Your Nation's IQ Matters So Much More Than Your Own is a book by Garett Jones, published in 2015 by Stanford University Press.
 It explores the science behind the financial payoff of high Individual IQ and the related impact of thinking like a group.
 The book claims that a nation's average IQ is multiple times more important for the nation's prosperity than an individual's IQ is important for their overall prosperity.
 The logic is that collective IQ non-linearly improves a country's fortunes via multiple channels, such as better institutions, etc.

 Synopsis

 Da Vinci Effect

 The book relates personal intelligence to group intelligence with a concept the author calls the da Vinci Effect.
 This concept relates the general intelligence of an individual performing different tasks to the abilities of members of a group performing different tasks.

+Reviews

+The book was reviewed by Slate Star Codex and Stuart Ritchie.